beejjorgensen/bgc/src/bgc_part_0725_io.md

 used to have three different newlines in broad effect: Carriage Return (CR, used on old Macs), Linefeed (LF, used on Unix systems), and Carriage Return/Linefeed (CRLF, used on Windows systems).
-Thankfully the introduction of OSX, being Unix-based, reduced this number to two.].
+Thankfully the introduction of OS X, being Unix-based, reduced this number to two.].
 Text files are logically a sequence of _lines_ separated by newlines.
 To be portable, your input data should always end with a newline.